Our Values

 Treasurer

-Todd joined the Stride Board of Directors in June 2022 and is a member of the Finance Committee.
+Todd joined the Stride Board of Directors in June 2022 and is Chair of the Finance Committee.
 He has 20-years of finance experience across companies of all sizes in various industries, focusing on leading the Finance function in high growth businesses with under 100 employees over the last 10-years.
-He is currently the CFO at LifeLearn Animal Health.
+He is currently a Fractional CFO at BrightIron.
 Todd holds an Honours Bachelor of Business Administration with a Psychology Minor from Wilfrid Laurier University and is a Chartered Professional Accountant.
-He volunteers at the Burlington Animal Shelter and is a resident of Oakville.
+He is a resident of Oakville.

 Zoe Vulic